 Drops of love poured down my cheeks, what a gift!
 The pain my heart felt was indescribable, yet this little blessing provided a glimmer of hope and I couldn’t help but smile amidst the tears.

 Friends, I know that deep pain of the first Christmas without your child.
 It’s the most heart-wrenching feeling ever.
 The blanket of hopelessness and fear is smothering, allowing no light to seep through.
 I wore those exact shoes once.
 Take care of you.
 Do what feels right.
 Cry, laugh, hide, embrace whatever feelings come.
 Hang on.
 One day at a time.
 Most importantly, remember the real meaning of the season.
 Jesus.
 Focus on Him.
 Equip yourselves with the truth.
-You can do this.
+You are loved and you can do this.

 Romans 8:18 “The pain that you’ve been feeling, can’t compare to the joy that’s coming.”